 Are you looking for information about the Teacup Cavachon?
 The term teacup is one of the worst words to describe the size of a dog or puppy.
-We all know how small a tcup is, typically these cups hold about 8 ounces of water.
+We all know how small a tcup is; typically, these cups hold about 8 ounces of water.
 That’s just not a realistic measurement for any dog breed.

 Please never purchase a new pet based on size alone.
-Smaller teacup size breeds can be easier to take care of but they can also have more health issues.
+Smaller teacup size breeds can be easier to take care of, but they can also have more health issues.

-It’s Cavalier King Charles Spaniel and Bichon Frise mixed together.
-The temperament and behavior of the Cavachon breed will vary from one litter to another depending on breeding.
+It’s Cavalier King Charles Spaniel, and Bichon Frise mixed together.
+The temperament and behavior of the Cavachon breed will vary from one litter to another depending on the breeding.
 For the most part, however, you can expect your pooch to be a friendly and playful dog that gets along well with children as long as they are introduced at a young age.

 Being smaller than most large dogs, the Cavachon is often a lap dog.
 Though not always, it is a breed for those who do not require a dog that is an absolute leader and already knows what to do without being told.
-This is the breed for those who are active and enjoy the outdoors and have the time and energy for their pup to grow and develop into a happy and healthy dog.
-Puppies require plenty of exercise and will often want to spend most of their time outside.
+This is the breed for those who are active, enjoy the outdoors, and have the time and energy for their pup to grow and develop into a happy and healthy dog.
+Puppies require plenty of exercise and often want to spend most of their time outside.
 They also require room to run and run around.
 The Cavachon is very good with people and will want to be included in everything.
 They are also incredibly smart and trainable and can already sit, stay, speak a few basic commands, and be walked on a leash.

 It is important that your dog gets daily grooming with a consistent trim of its fur.
 Ideally, you should groom your Cavachon at least once a week.
 Small Dogs Syndrome is a common problem with small dogs that should be treated right away.
-Cavachons like Lady never need haircuts but do get brushed regularly to keep them from getting too matted and dirty.
+Cavachons like Lady never need haircuts but get brushed regularly to keep them from getting too matted and dirty.
 Good Habits Most Cavachon dogs make a good watchdog by barking at other dogs and loud noises.
-They are also strong swimmers, which is a helpful skill in bad weather, and this breed seems to be especially fond of jumping into water, particularly if they are set loose in an area with a pond.
+They are also strong swimmers, which is a helpful skill in bad weather, and this breed seems to be especially fond of jumping into the water, particularly if they are set loose in an area with a pond.
 Training Cavachons can learn tricks like sit, shake, stay, lay down, and use a seat belt if you know how to teach them.